JZZhang04/cryptids-map/README.md

 ## What It Does

-- Explore a map of built-in cryptid entries across the U.S. and China.
+- Explore a map of built-in cryptid entries across the world (currently support data in U.S. and China).
 - Search by creature name and filter by category.
 - Switch map themes and browse an in-app legend.
 - Open a beginner guide overlay after entering the map.